Skip to content

 1. IndexSteps: Loading and indexing data from sources

-2. DedupeSteps: Removing duplicates within a dataset
+2. DedupeSteps: Removing duplicates within a source

-3. LinkSteps: Connecting records between different datasets
+3. LinkSteps: Connecting records between different sources

 Setting up your environment